Bob Gaglardi School of Business and Economics

 Bio

 James McCreath is a Senior Investment Advisor and Portfolio Manager at BMO Nesbitt Burns in Calgary.
-He works in a team of 10 people that helps families reach their financial, budgetary, and retirement needs.
+He works in a team of 11 people that helps families reach their investment, financial, budgetary, and retirement needs.
 James is a Chartered Investment Manager (CIM®), Certified International Wealth Manager (CIWM), and has also earned the highest level of certification granted by the Canadian Securities Institute, the prestigious Fellow of CSI (FCSI®).
-James also has extensive personal experience investing in real estate, private equity, and early-stage startups (with a focus on technology).
+James also has experience investing in real estate, private equity, and early-stage startups (with a focus on technology).
 Prior to joining BMO Nesbitt Burns, James worked at a publicly-traded company as the Manager of Corporate Communications and he previously owned Byson Communications, a company specializing in investor relations for TSX-listed companies.
 James has a Bachelor of Journalism degree from Thompson Rivers University (TRU) in Kamloops, BC, and a Master of Business Administration (MBA) degree from Royal Roads University in Victoria, BC.
 James has volunteered for a number of charities including the YMCA of Calgary, Volunteer Calgary, KidSport Calgary, and EducationMatters.
 In 2012, TRU awarded James the Distinguished Alumni Award for Community Service.
 In 2020, James helped Terry Fox’s family publish “Forever Terry: A Legacy in Letters.”
 The book featured 40 letters from Canadians who recount the inspiration Terry has provided their lives.
 Contributors include Wayne Gretzky, Margaret Atwood, Jann Arden, and Michael Buble.
 The book was a No. 1 national bestseller in Canada.
 James and his wife Amber have two boys.
 Their family enjoys traveling, outdoor activities, and spending time in Amber’s home state of Minnesota.

 Peter McKenna